sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 asset management systems, vulnerability assessment systems, and in applications that use remote integrity verification.

-Fragment identifier considerations: Fragment identification for application/swid+cbor is supported by using fragment identifiers as specified by {{Section 9.5 of RFC8949}}.
+Fragment Identifier Considerations:  The syntax and semantics of fragment identifiers specified for "application/swid+cbor" are as specified for "application/cbor".
+(At publication of RFC-AAAA, there is no fragment identification syntax defined for "application/cbor".)

 Additional information: